laravel/docs/helpers.md

     dd($value);

-If you do not want to halt the execution of your script, try use the `dump` function included from Symfony instead.
+If you do not want to halt the execution of your script, try using the `dump` function included with Symfony instead.

 <a name="method-dispatch"></a>